 The Council for Disabled Children (CDC), commissioned by Health Education England (HEE), scoped relevant existing and developing keyworker roles to consider what works, what are the challenges and how a new offer may work.
 Building on this work and with further consultation, the CDC produced guidance on the keyworking functions and competencies for pilot sites.

-Money from the NHS Long Term Plan was given to each of the seven NHS England and NHS Improvement regions.
-Regions asked for local areas to come forward with a proposal to pilot this new role and function.
-After a decision-making process, involving the NNPCF regional representatives and other families and young people, pilot areas were appointed in each of the regions for 2020/21 and early adopters have now been appointed for 2021/22.
+Money from the NHS Long Term Plan was given to each of the seven NHS England regions.
+Regions asked for local areas to come forward with a proposal to pilot this new function.
+After a decision-making process, involving the NNPCF regional representatives and other families and young people, pilot areas were appointed in each of the regions for 2020/21 and early adopters were appointed for 2021/22.

 Early adopter areas